andrew-solyd/silencio/README.md

 4. Run the development server: `npm run dev`
 5. Open your browser and navigate to `http://localhost:3000`

+## Environment Variables

+The following environment variables need to be set up for the project to run correctly:

+- `NEXT_PUBLIC_CONTRACT_ADDRESS`: Address of the deployed smart contract on BlockApps network.
+- `NEXT_PUBLIC_CONTRACT_NAME`: Name of your deployed smart contract.
+- `OPENAI_API_KEY`: Your OpenAI API key for accessing the GPT model.
+- `OPENAI_MODEL`: Name of the OpenAI GPT model for text evaluation.
+- `CLIENT_ID`: Blockapps Keycloak Client ID provided by BlockApps support upon registration.
+- `CLIENT_SECRET`: Blockapps Keycloak Client secret provided by BlockApps support upon registration
+- `USERNAME`: Your username for the BlockApps Mercata Testnet dashboard (sign up at https://marketplace.mercata-testnet2.blockapps.net/dashboard/).
+- `PASSWORD`: Your password for the BlockApps Mercata Testnet dashboard.

+Make sure to set these environment variables before running the application.
+You can use a `.env.local` file in development or configure them through your deployment platform's settings.

 ## Future Enhancements

 This POC demo serves as a starting point for the Silencio project.
 Some potential future enhancements include: